After an audit

 Most of your accessibility issues should be resolved before users access your service.

-Any high-impact issues should have been fixed and if any low-impact issues remain, you must provide a timeline in the statement for when they will be resolved.
+Any high-impact issues should have been fixed and if any low-impact issues remain, you must provide a timeline in the statement for when they'll be resolved.